Facebook is used by billions but they never learn how to spread the right information to users.

 Now, that’s bad news right?

-You may heard (or even practise) publishing even more content on your Facebook page to get more reach.
+You may have heard (or even practised) publishing even more content on your Facebook page to get more reach.
 After all, more posts at different times would mean better reach.

-Here are two steps you need to do before getting this Facebook marketing strategy works.
+Here are two steps you need to do before getting this Facebook marketing strategy working.

 Take a look at Kim’s post.
 She used not one but two CTA’s in the post.